India's Best Cinestars Ki Khoj

 India's Best Cinestar Ki Khoj is an Indian television series that premiered on Zee TV in 2004.
+The first season of the stage show was directed by Gajendra Singh while the reality episodes were directed by Ramon Chibb and Siddharth Bahuguna.
+The show in its first season had Sudhir Mishra and Vivek Vaswani as mentors to the budding talent.
 It is a talent show for aspiring actors, and the first prize is the lead role in a film.
 Two winners, one male and one female, are crowned at the finale.
-The show returned for its second season in 2006 and third season in 2014 and fourth season in 2021.
+The show returned for its second season in 2006 and a third one in 2014.

 Season 1

 The winners of the first season were Sarwar Ahuja and Aditi Sharma.